December 17th 2021

 Okay, you won’t get a party bag at the end, but the childlike thrill and adrenaline rush of bouncing along to a beat is pure, unadulterated joy, and while you’ll definitely need to pause for water and recovery breaks, you won’t need a pep-talk to get back onto the rebounder.
 You’ll also feel buzzing for hours afterwards, and as stress-melting goes, the laughter potential combined with the fact that you have to be mindful to avoid getting your trainers caught in the springs means that it’s the perfect way to either wake up or unwind.

 You will lose control of your legs at some point.
-You might fall on your bum or be facing a different direction to the rest of the class, but a bit of practice will make for more agile limbs and whip smart brain-body coordination.
+You might fall on your bum but a bit of practice will make for more agile limbs and whip-smart brain-body coordination.
 We’re not necessarily talking synchronised swimmer levels of precision, but you’re likely to notice an improvement in your dancefloor performance at future weddings.
-You’ll also get a lovely tingly feeling of invincibility when you sync with the rest of the class during a high bpm dance routine.

 It gets your circulation going